 This guy:

-Once the sausage is cooked through, use a spatula to create a little nest for each egg in the ingredients and crack an egg in each one:
+Once the sausage is cooked through, use a spatula to create a little nest for each egg in the ingredients.
+Then, crack an egg into each nest

-Sprinkle the tomatoes and the greens over the top (optional):
+Sprinkle the tomatoes and the greens over the top (optional) and serve:

 Then mow it down.
 I, for instance, had at least three servings from that one pan: